A New Venture in Science Education

 McGill -Toolen implemented a new venture in science education, popularly known as "Physics First" in 2008.
 In a typical high school science program students take the science course sequence of biology, followed by chemistry and then physics.
 Did you know that this pattern of courses was originally designed in 1893?
 Much more is known about the relationship among physics, biology, and chemistry in our present day.
 We now know that an understanding of the atomic structure and molecules (chemistry) depends on a knowledge of energy storage and transfer (physics).
 In turn, knowledge of living systems, the subject of biology, depends on understanding chemical bonding and reaction energies.
 In light of contemporary scientific developments it makes logical sense to reverse the typical pattern of high school science courses by introducing students to physics first, followed by chemistry and then culminate with biology which relies on the previous two disciplines.

 Beginning with the the class of 2012, the sciences are sequenced to provide for greater coherence .
 There is increased emphasis now on learning science through experimental methodology.
 Freshmen take physics, which better prepares them to study chemistry during their sophomore year.
 Students in the new sequence with Chemistry as sophomores are then found to learn more Biology during the junior year.
 Seniors then choose from numerous science electives (which now include every advanced placement science course).
-This new science program not only represents a paradigm shift in high school education but also emphasizes inquiry, investigative skill and understanding rather than learning science primarily through rote memory or through mastery by repetition.
+This new approach to science allows more time for inquiry, investigative skill and understanding and requires less redundancy and rote memory.
 This website is provided to answer common questions frequently asked about "Physics First".

 What is the new sequence of science courses?
 Physics is taken the freshman year.
 Chemistry is engaged the sophomore year.
 Biology is required of all students the junior year.
 Senior choose an elective science the senior year.